 Hundreds of attractions will entertain family and friends off the dock, including Santa’s Village and Sportsland in Bracebridge (a must-do for families with younger kids), the historic Bethune House and Opera House in Gravenhurst, and the Muskoka Lakes Museum in Port Carling.
 The Huntsville Festival of the Arts runs exceptional programming year-round, and hosts Nuit Blanche North in July.

-Culinary adventures await as well, with three craft breweries and one winery to be found here: Muskoka Brewery, Lake of Bays Brewing Co., Sawdust City Brewing Co., and the Muskoka Lakes Winery.
-Head to the famous Johnston’s Cranberry Marsh in Bala all year round, and sample all sort of products made from the ruby red berry.
+Culinary adventures await as well, with six craft breweries and one winery to be found here: Canvas Brewing Co., Clear Lake Brewing Co., Katalyst Brewing Company, Lake of Bays Brewing Co. (which includes their flagship location in Baysville, as well as the Huntsville Brewhouse and Bracebridge Barrelhouse) Muskoka Brewery, Sawdust City Brewing Co., and the Muskoka Lakes Farm & Winery.
+Head to the famous cranberry marsh in Bala all year round, and sample all sort of products made from the ruby red berry.

 There’s always something happening in Muskoka – events in every season.
 From the summer concerts at the iconic Kee to Bala, to Huntsville’s Girlfriends’ Getaway Weekend in November, from numerous sporting events and triathlons to fall and winter carnivals, to cooler fun on Arrowhead Provincial Park’s Ice Trail, you’ll be entertained here all year round.